Watchkeeping: Merchant ships

 On merchant ships, watchkeepers typically keep watch for six periods of four consecutive hours.
 This system has a couple of advantages: it is easy to remember and it is consistent.
 For example, a member of watch team 1 will only have to remember that he is on the "4–8" watch, and knows that he goes on watch at 4 a.m. and 4 p.m.
 This scheme also allows inexperienced watchkeepers to keep watch from 8–12 a.m. and 8–12 p.m., when senior watchkeepers are likely to be awake and ready to assist in case of trouble.

 By custom, in a ship with five deck officers the junior third mate takes the 8 to 12 watch, the senior third mate the 12 to 4 watch, and the second mate the 4 to 8 watch.
 This enables the second officer, who is the ship's navigator, to take morning and evening star sights.
-In ships with only four deck officers, the third officer will keep the 8 to 12, the second officer the 12 to 4, and the chief mate (equivalent to the executive officer in a navy ship) the 4 to 8 watch.
+In ships with only four deck officers, the third officer will keep the 8 to 12 (Substituted for the Captain in the case of a ship with only three deck officers), the second officer the 12 to 4, and the chief mate (equivalent to the executive officer in a navy ship) the 4 to 8 watch.
 The reason for this is to enable the chief mate to assign work to the deck gang before the ship's day begins, and to inspect it before going on watch at 1600 hours.